 during which time she completed a teaching apprenticeship and performed lead roles in classical and contemporary works created for the Reif Center Dance Company.
 She continued training at the Boston Ballet while in graduate school at Harvard before moving to Oxford University to complete her studies.
 Since moving to Chicago eight years ago, she has been training and performing throughout the city, including solo roles in Don Quixote, Sleeping Beauty, Paquita, and A Midsummer Night’s Dream, while teaching ballet of all levels to children and adults.

-Jacob Frazier started his dance training in Ballet, Modern, and Jazz in Cincinnati, Ohio.
+Jacob Frazier, Giordano Dance Chicago, started his dance training in Ballet, Modern, and Jazz in Cincinnati, Ohio.
 He graduated from Butler Tech School of the Arts in 2012 and attended Point Park University where he received his Bachelor of Fine Arts degree in Dance with a concentration in Modern Dance.
 While attending Point Park, Jacob has had the privilege of training and performing a variety of works by José Limóne, Lar Lubovitch, Dwight Rhoden, Mark Morris, Brian Enos, Jessica Lange, Douglas Bentz, and served as dance/fight captain for Oklahoma! under the direction of Patrick Cassidy.
 Read more.